TanmayJain97/Hotel-Reservation/README.md

 # Hotel-Reservation
-Modified to UC 1 - Create hotel object and add to list
+Modified to UC 2 - Find the cheapest Hotel for a given Date Range

+Case:Regular Customer Type (added as default)